 - An established JHU cooperative education (co-op) program.

 - An internship or practicum that is required of all students in the program.

 - An off-campus placement arranged by JHU to pursue graduate thesis or dissertation research that cannot be accomplished on campus, and is required to complete the degree program.

 Training that only offers “excellent” or “relevant” experience in a student’s field of study but does not meet one of the objectives listed above does not qualify for CPT.
-Also, serving as an independent contractor or starting a business will not qualify for CPT as in these cases there is no supervisor to provide training.
+Receiving training is central to CPT and activities where there is no supervisor to provide you with training are not appropriate for this authorization.
+Such activities may include but are not limited to consulting and starting your own business.
 Please refer to information on Optional Practical Training for alternatives.